 - Complete a degree evaluation on Ozone.

-- Review the advising syllabus including expectations and ensure that all appropriate checklist items are completed.
+- Review the Academic Advising Syllabus including expectations and ensure that all appropriate checklist items are completed.

 - Bring a list of questions or concerns you would like to discuss and any documents you and your advisor have previously worked from.

 Creating an Academic Plan